-- Turn off the water to the system header tank. - Open all drain cocks and drain the system. - Close drain cocks and add a suitable flushing agent compatible with aluminium at the correct strength for the system conditions in accordance with the manufacturer's instructions. - ► Mark the position of the lockshield valves and open them fully. - Fully open all TRVs. - ► Circulate the flushing agent before the appliance is fired up. - Run the appliance/system at normal operating temperature as directed by the manufacturer of the flushing agent. - Drain and thoroughly flush the system to remove the flushing agent and debris. - Appliances converted to sealed primary system only.
-Do not drain the system through the PRV of new appliances. - ► It may be necessary to use a power flushing machine to aid the cleansing procedure in some circumstances. - ▶ Close the drain cocks and manual air vents. - Existing appliance/circulating pump if continuing to use before new appliance is installed. - Add a suitable inhibitor to the system in accordance with the manufacturers instructions.
+- A new appliance must only be used to assist the cleaning of a newly installed system. - ► Fill the system with cold water and check for leaks. - Open all drain cocks and drain the system. - Close drain cocks and add a suitable flushing agent compatible with aluminium at the correct strength for the system conditions in accordance with the manufacturer's instructions. - ► Mark the position of the lockshield valves and open them fully. - Fully open all TRVs. - ► Circulate the flushing agent before the appliance is fired up. - ► Run the appliance/system at normal operating temperature as directed by the manufacturer of the flushing agent. - Drain and thoroughly flush the system to remove the flushing agent and debris.
+Do not drain the system through the PRV of new appliances. - ► It may be necessary to use a power flushing machine to aid the cleansing procedure in some circumstances. - ► Close the drain cocks and manual air vents.

+For existing appliance/circulating pump actions.